codegregcode/virtual-pet/README.md

 # Virtual-Pet

-by Greg Cain

-## Description

-I'm creating this project as part of my studies with [Manchester Codes](https://www.manchestercodes.com/).
+by Greg Cain I'm creating this project as part of my studies with [Manchester Codes](https://www.manchestercodes.com/).
+By cloning this repo to your computer you will then be able to create a pet to look after in your REPL

-## Installation
+## Installation & How to use

-1. Clone repo down to your machine
+1. Clone repo down to your computer
 2. In your REPL type

    ```javascript